Monday, March 30, 2009

 Bollywood Bus Ride

-Al Hasa IS NOT a pretty city.
-However, it is up for consideration as a new Wonder Of the World because it is the largest Oasis in the world.
-We did see groves of Date Palms but that is not what stood out for us on this particular trip.
+Al-Hasa is NOT a pretty city.
+However, it is up for consideration as a new Wonder of the World because it is the largest oasis in the world.
+We did see groves of date palms but that is not what stood out for us on this particular trip.

 This was Zach's favorite part of the day.